Colion Noir

 Collins Iyare Idehen Jr. (born November 27, 1983), better known as Colion Noir, is an American gun rights activist, YouTuber, and lawyer.
+Colion has criticized gun control measures such gun-free zones and gun bans as being ineffective and tyrannical and has extensively criticized the killing of Philando Castile, a black concealed carry permit holder who was shot by police.

 Early life

-Collins Iyare Idehen, Jr. was born in Houston, Texas, to immigrants from Nigeria.
+Collins Iyare Idehen, Jr., more commonly known as Colion Noir, was born in Houston, Texas, to immigrants from Nigeria.
 His father is an executive chef and his mother is a registered nurse.
-As an only child, he grew up in an apartment complex in the Alief neighborhood of Houston, Texas before eventually moving to Sugar Land with his mom.
+As an only child, he grew up in an apartment complex in the Alief neighborhood of Houston, Texas before eventually moving to Sugar Land with his mother.

-Idehen graduated from high school in Houston.
+Noir graduated from high school in Houston.
 He earned a political science degree from the University of Houston and in 2012, a J.D. degree from the Thurgood Marshall School of Law at Texas Southern University.
 He first became interested in firearms while a law school student.
 He interned at a small personal injury firm in Houston after law school.
-As of 2025, Idehen is not eligible to practice in Texas due to non-payment of bar membership fees.